neogeek/neogeek/README.md

 - 👷‍♂️ [custom-webpack-cli](https://github.com/neogeek/custom-webpack-cli) - This CLI is used to simplify the Webpack setup process creating a `package.json`, `index.html`, and `index.jsx` file.
 No configuration needed.
 - 🎉 [create-custom-webpack-app](https://github.com/neogeek/create-custom-webpack-app) - This CLI tool is used to even further simplify the process in which it creates all of the files needed to start building a React single web application.
-- 🎉 [build-info-webpack-plugin](https://github.com/neogeek/build-info-webpack-plugin) - This webpack plugin exposes build specific information in global variables for debugging.
+- 🎉 [build-info-webpack-plugin](https://github.com/neogeek/build-info-webpack-plugin) - A webpack plugin that exposes build specific information in global variables for debugging.

 ### Spire of Babel